October Revenue Drops as FG, States, LGs Share N671.910bn

-The amount is N68.055 billion less than the N739.965 billion distributed in the preceding month of September.
+The amount was N68.055 billion less than the N739.965 billion distributed the preceding month of September.

 The FAAC meeting for October was held in Lagos at the end of the National Council on Finance and Economic Development (NACOFED).